Hotel Tech Report Updates Center logo

 2. When the update goes live on July 19th, products with fewer than 25 reviews may notice a significant change in rank due to the algorithm removing their HT Score

-3. Products without trustworthy profiles and who don't meet the minimum review volumes to earn an HT Score (<25 reviews) will not be ranked and this will show on their profiles and index pages as 'Not yet ranked'
+3. Products without trustworthy profiles and who don't meet the minimum review volumes to earn an HT Score (

 How can I prevent any negative impact?